-• Fire Opal potential is classified as high with a certainty of C
+• Fire Opal potential is classified as high with a certainty level of C

-Although lithium has a moderate potential, with a certainty of B, in some parts of the B-17 withdrawal area, it is not necessarily associated with any particular mining district (Figure 3.3-10).
+Although lithium has a moderate potential (certainty level of B) in some parts of the B-17 withdrawal area, it is not necessarily associated with any particular mining district (Figure 3.3-10).

 The proposed B-17 withdrawal includes areas that have been evaluated as having high potential for the critical minerals barite, fluorspar, and tungsten.
-These potentials occur in the Eagleville (barite), Broken Hills (fluorspar), Leonard (tungsten) and Sand Springs (tungsten) mining districts (Table 3.3-6).
+These potential resources occur in the Eagleville (barite), Broken Hills (fluorspar), Leonard (tungsten) and Sand Springs (tungsten) mining districts (see Table 3.3-4).

-Although lithium has a moderate potential, with a certainty of B, in some parts of the B-17 withdrawal area, it is not necessarily associated with any particular mining district.
+Although lithium has a moderate potential, with a certainty level of B, in some parts of the B-17 withdrawal area, it is not necessarily associated with any particular mining district.

 The proposed withdrawal areas may include mineral potentials of high, moderate, or low.
-The following analysis describes the areas and occurrences of leasable mineral resources.
+The following analysis describes the districts and occurrences of potential leasable mineral resources.